-For the year ended June 30, 2017, professional fees were \$199,013 compared to \$200,755 in the prior year.
-This represents a decrease of 1% or \$1,742.
+For the year ended June 30, 2018, professional fees were \$113,783 compared to \$199,013 in the prior year.
+This represents a decrease of 43% or \$85,230.
+In the prior year's comparable period the Company incurred one-time legal, accounting and tax advisory fees related to its integration of its acquisition of Calico.

-For the year ended June 30, 2017, general and administration expenses increase by 64% to \$507,038 from \$309,579 in the prior year.
-The increase reflects additional general and administration expenses assumed with the acquisition of Calico, increased compliance costs and increased travel and marketing expenses from the prior year comparable period.
+For the year ended June 30, 2018, general and administration expenses increase by 3% to \$523,890 from \$507,038 in the prior year.
+The increase reflects additional general and administration expenses, increased compliance costs and increased travel and marketing expenses from the prior year.